Chair Yoga Poses

 • Lower your head and ease your neck and back.

-• Exhale, then raise your left arm above your head and place your right hand on your left thigh.
+• Exhale, then lift your left arm above your head and place your right hand on your left thigh.

 • A little twisting motion through the spine.